tcordina/home-ops/README.md

 <br>

-Personal homelab running on a 2 nodes Proxmox cluster.
+Personal homelab running on a 2-node Proxmox cluster.
 Infrastructure and application configuration is managed as code and reconciled via GitOps.

 Heavily inspired by the projects shared on [kubesearch.dev](https://kubesearch.dev/)